MetaVR™ Virtual Reality Scene Generator™ (VRSG™) core features include:

 VRSG supports an unlimited number of viewports per channel.
 Multiple viewports on a single visual channel may be overlapped or spatially disjointed.
 Viewports can be horizontally mirrored to support applications that demand this orientation (such as rear-view mirror), or display systems whose optics imposes a horizontal reversal of the image.

 VRSG's physics-based IR features real-time computation of the IR sensor image directly from the visual database, without the need to store a sensor-specific database.
 This real-time model combines automatic material classification of visual RGB imagery, and a physics-based IR radiance and sensor model.
-VRSG also provides several basic sensor options you can use in a scene, such as the amount of noise or blur, the level of intensity of the terrain or vehicles, whether the scene should be rendered in green or in black and white, and whether to display simulated A/C banding.
+VRSG also provides several basic sensor options you can use in a scene, such as the amount of noise or blur, the level of intensity of the terrain or vehicles, and whether the scene should be rendered in green or in black and white.

 VRSG provides several sky options you can use in a scene.
 The sky blends with the selected fog color as the sky merges with the horizon.

 VRSG’s high-fidelity particle-based multi-layer atmospheric model provides continuous variable visibility as a function of altitude and earth curvature of atmospheric layers.

 VRSG uses an ephemeris model to calculate sun position, moon position, and moon phase from date, time, and geographic location.
 Lighting conditions can also be automatically calculated from date, time, and geographic location.
 A 40,000 light-point star field can be used for night scenes.
 Users can also provide a custom star field pattern with positions and intensities via a lighting table (.csv file).